timothy-r/static-site/README.md

 * used to generate the site index page
 * data.yml
     *  contains site name and site owner data
-* data from sub folders is used to generate the index page contents
+* data from sub folders is used to generate the index page contents of sub-directories

 # Generation logic